Last updated 6 days ago

 Small landowners in Hawaii lack access to carbon markets, missing economic benefits from sustainable practices due to high entry barriers and market dominance by large entities.

 This is the total amount allocated to The Malama Project: Distributed Hawaii Carbon Credits on Cardano.
+1 out of 4 milestones are completed.

 NB: Monthly reporting was deprecated from January 2024 and replaced fully by the Milestones Program framework.
 Learn more here